top of page

 https://www.abc.net.au/news/2025-02-16/shane-patton-victoria-police-chief-commissioner-briefings/104942728?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-FORMER NEW ZEALAND POLICE COMMISSIONER MIKE BUSH SET TO BE NAMED AS NEW VICTORIA POLICE CHIEF COMMISSIONER - 2025 VIC
+FORMER NEW ZEALAND POLICE COMMISSIONER MIKE BUSH SET TO BE NAMED AS NEW VICTORIA POLICE CHIEF COMMISSIONER - 2025 VICTORIA

 https://www.abc.net.au/news/2025-05-05/victorian-police-chief-commissioner-mike-bush/105255876